jamo/irssi-stuff/scripts/README.md

     *| o hilightwin              Up to date.
 (0.02)
      | o history_search          Up to date.
 (2.0)
      | o hlscroll                No version information available on network.
-     | o hueg                    No version information available on network.
      | o intercept               No version information available on network.
     *| o jpqnmwin                No version information available on network.
      | o kicks                   Up to date.
 (0.26)